WinkPay POS Integration

 9.1 errorCode values delivered via EmbeddedPaymentError

-errorCode values delivered via EmbeddedPaymentErrorThe native flow currently produces two error codes:
+errorCode values delivered via EmbeddedPaymentErrorThe native flow produces the following error codes:

 errorCode | Cause |